 The new provisory law leaves no room for subjective legal interpretation.
 If two companies are in the same activity, under the same rules, they must be given isonomic treatment.
 Consequently, government agents are forbidden to apply different proceedings or requests between them.
 This leads to more transparency in the way the government and companies operate.
-Which in turn leads to, for example, clearer legal and accounting compliance standards.
+Which in turn leads to, for example, clearer legal and accounting compliance standards in Brazil.

 Licenses and permits for testing products

 The new law also liberates companies from licenses and permits to test their products.
 It assumes the good faith of the company, formally establishing the limit of freedom to test new products.
 This means that government agents are obligated to trust the company is respecting law limitations.